tomas-fryza/avr-course/labs/03-interrupts/README.md

    | Timer/Counter1 | 16 |     |      | -- | | -- | | |
    | Timer/Counter2 | 8  |     |      |    | |    | | |

-2. Shields are boards that can be attached to an Arduino board, significantly expand its capabilities, and makes prototyping much faster.
-See schematic of [Multi-function shield](https://oshwlab.com/tomas.fryza/arduino-shields) and find out the connection of four LEDs (D1, D2, D3, D4) and three push buttons (S1-A1, S2-A2, S3-A3).

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

 <a name="part1"></a>

-## Part 1: Synchronize repositories and create a new folder
+## Part 1: Synchronize repositories and create a new project

-Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
-Create a new working folder `labs/04-interrupts` for this exercise.
+1. Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.

+   > Useful bash and git commands are: `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.
+   >

+2. Run Visual Studio Code and create a new PlatformIO project `lab3-interrupts_timer` for `Arduino Uno` board and change project location to your local repository folder `Documents/digital-electronics-2`.

+3. IMPORTANT: Rename `LAB3-INTERRUPTS_TIMER > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

+4. Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/03-interrupts/report.md) to your `LAB3-INTERRUPTS_TIMER > test > README` file.
+Rename this file to `README.md`, ie add the extension `.md`.

 <a name="part2"></a>

-## Part 2: Timers
+## Part 2: Timer overflow

 A timer (or counter) is a hardware block within an MCU and can be used to measure time events.
 ATmega328P has three timers, called: